When have I been carried away by my own lusts?

 We are no longer slaves of sin,

-We have died to sin, freed from sin,
+We have died to sin, thus freed from sin,

 We no longer continue in sin!
 (Rom 6:1-13)

-We see: Sin is now a choice according to theses verses.
+We see: Sin is now a choice according to these verses.

 4. What does 1John 1:9 tell us those born of God ‘do’ when they sin?